spekulatius/PHPScraper/UPGRADING.md

 - Support for PHP 7.x was dropped.
 PHP 8.0 is the minimum for v2.
 - The publicly accessable function `parseXML` was renamed to `parseXml`.
 - The codebase has been analysed with PHPStan and hardened manually.
-Due to this, various return types have changed.
+Due to this, some return types have changed.
 See [v2 pull request](https://github.com/spekulatius/PHPScraper/pull/187/files) for details.